croit production guide

 Configure the management network and set a DHCP pool to boot new servers.

 Depending on your network configuration, you need to configure further networks.
 In particular, you need to configure the network on which your initial monitor host resides in during setup.
 We recommend using multiple networks for a real setup, but a single network for all traffic is sufficient for proof-of-concept deployments.

-Click save in the bottom toolbar to continue to the next step.
+Click save to continue to the next step.